THIS CALL IS CLOSED

 Mouse models for fundamental and translational research.

-INFRAFRONTIER ERIC, along with its partners Mary Lyon Centre at MRC Harwell and PHENOMIN-ICS, is pleased to announce the launch of an open call aimed at expanding the characterisation of mouse models before their use.
+INFRAFRONTIER ERIC, along with its partners Mary Lyon Centre at MRC Harwell and PHENOMIN-ICS, is pleased to announce the launch of a service aimed at expanding the characterisation of mouse models before their use.

 This INFRAPLUS service seeks to assist scientists in mitigating the risks associated with employing inappropriate or insufficiently characterised animal models by improving model validation.
 It promotes the 3Rs (Replacement, Reduction, and Refinement) by reducing unnecessary animal use and improving research reproducibility (see INFRAFRONTIER’s stance and contribution to 3Rs and animal welfare HERE).